 Since 2016, The Real Uganda has managed 3 high-impact development programs:

-Girls Get Skills (2021-): Our COVID-19 response brings practical and transformative education to teen girls in rural Uganda.
-Program goals are to increase self-esteem and decision making skills and prevent early marriage and pregnancy in teen girls.
+Girls Get Skills (2021): Our COVID-19 response brought practical and transformative education to teen girls in rural Uganda.
+Program goals were to increase self-esteem and decision making skills and prevent early marriage and pregnancy in teen girls.

-In partnership with Lugacraft Uganda, 30 girls are currently receiving instruction in hair care and styling techniques in Kiteza, Buikwe.
+In partnership with Lugacraft Uganda, over 70 girls received instruction in baking and hair care and styling techniques and in Kiteza, Buikwe.

 Kkoba Community Project (2016-2018): In partnership with Hopeline Organization Uganda and Kain Foundation Australia, this project held 24 family development meetings, attended by 200+ adults, addressing domestic violence, child neglect, substance abuse, and small business and farm development in Kkoba, Buikwe.